Sildenafil Treatment Plan

 Avanafil (Stendra) has a very rapid onset of action: as little as 15 minutes.
 Moreover, while the other medications on the market should not be taken after a fatty meal, this is not an issue with Avanafil.
 It may also have a decreased likelihood of affecting vision.
 However, it may not be as effective as the other drugs in the group.

 What if the medicine doesn’t work?

 Your healthcare provider has written a prescription and provided education as the first approach to erectile dysfunction.
 It is possible that the diagnosis is not correct, though the risk that you do not have the problem you have identified is unlikely.
-Your doctor relied on the accuracy of your answers but, even with the most precise information, it is possible that something else is wrong.
+Your doctor or nurse practitioner relied on the accuracy of your answers but, even with the most precise information, it is possible that something else is wrong.
 This treatment is part of the diagnostic process, which is why you must identify the effects and side effects as carefully as possible.
 Contact your healthcare provider with any new or unexpected information.